Dialogues on the Experience of War & Homecoming:

 The Vietnam War

-The week before millions of viewers watched the premiere of Ken Burns’ new landmark documentary, The Vietnam War, New Hampshire Humanities partnered with NH PBS to host a series of preview film screenings and facilitated discussions, free and open to all, in five communities around the state.
+The week before millions of viewers watched the premiere of Ken Burns’ new landmark documentary, The Vietnam War, New Hampshire Humanities partnered with NH PBS to host a series of preview film screenings and facilitated discussions, free and open to all, in many communities around the state.
 Ken Burns and Lynn Novick’s ten-part, 18-hour documentary series, THE VIETNAM WAR, tells an epic story of one of the most consequential, divisive, and controversial events in American history as it has never before been told on film.
-Visceral and immersive, the flm explores the human dimensions of the war through testimony of nearly 80 witnesses from all sides—Americans who fought in the war and others who opposed it—as well as combatants and civilians from North and South Vietnam.
+Visceral and immersive, the film explores the human dimensions of the war through testimony of nearly 80 witnesses from all sides—Americans who fought in the war and others who opposed it—as well as combatants and civilians from North and South Vietnam.
 The documentary series is available online at www.pbs.org.
 View the trailer HERE.
+Join us for the next preview screening and community discussion on Monday, December 4 in Grantham.
+Details HERE.

 Vietnam and Beyond

-The September 17th premiere of Ken Burns’ long-awaited documentary on the Vietnam War will spur conversations across our country.
+The 2017 premiere of Ken Burns’ long-awaited documentary on the Vietnam War is spurring conversations across our country.
 Our hope is that this training will inspire and equip you to lead deep discussions in your respective communities.
 We’d like to help.

 New Hampshire Humanities offers grants to nonprofits that enable you to design and host public programs with the help of experts in philosophy, history, literature, legal studies, or other humanities disciplines relevant to your topic.
 Your projects can introduce new knowledge, invite face to face conversations, and encourage reflection on timely - or timeless - questions.Talk to us about: